-The format for curriculum review in Okemos Public Schools involves committees of teachers and administrators and generally operates on a seven-year cycle.
-Our curriculum is currently aligned with the Michigan Academic Standards which serves to outline learning expectations for all students.
+The format for curriculum review in Okemos Public Schools involves committees of teachers and administrators and generally operates on a seven year cycle.
+Our curriculum is currently aligned with the Michigan Academic Standards which serve to outline learning expectations for all students.
 They are used as a framework by our schools for curriculum development with the curriculum itself prescribing instructional resources, methods, progressions, and additional knowledge valued by our local community.
 Furthermore, these standards provide a platform for state assessments, which are used to measure how well schools are providing opportunities for all students to learn the content outlined by the standards.
-Curriculum summaries are presented to parents at all grade levels.
 The district has developed an aligned assessment plan and a written calendar for all standardized assessments for the core academic content areas.

-The performance of students in grades 3-8 is assessed using data from the M-STEP (Michigan Student Test of Educational Progress).
+The academic achievement of students in grades 3-4 is assessed using data from the MSTEP (Michigan Student Test of Educational Progress) each Spring in the areas of Reading and Mathematics.
 Students scoring in the lower quartile receive specific instructional support.
-During the 2018-19 school year we administered Fast Bridge as a universal screener in the areas of early literacy, early numeracy, oral reading fluency, reading comprehension, math computation, and math concepts and applications.
-These screening assessments were given to K-4 students three times during the school year.
+During the 2022-23 school year we administered NWEA Map Growth to K-4 students as a universal benchmark assessment for student growth in the areas of Reading and Mathematics, as well as NWEA Reading Fluency for K-1 students.
+These benchmarking assessments were given to K-4 students three times during the school year.
 This data will assist us as we further our implementation of Response to Intervention/Multi-Tiered Systems of Support.
-The district continues to identify students of high-ability and provide instructional differentiation in the classroom with the support of the Gifted and Talented Coordinators.
+The district continues to identify students of high ability and provide instructional differentiation in the classroom with the support of the Gifted and Talented Coordinator.
 Alternative measures of assessment are also used, for example: running records, non-routine problem-solving approaches, projects, writing portfolios, etc. Criteria have also been established for identifying students who are failing or at risk of failing.